-Other precautions
+Other precautions:

 All patients should continue their diet with a regular distribution of carbohydrate intake during the day.
 Overweight patients should continue their energy-restricted diet.

 The usual laboratory tests for diabetes monitoring should be performed regularly.

-Metformin alone does not cause hypoglycaemia, but caution is advised when it is used in combination with insulin or other oral antidiabetics (e.g. sulphonylureas or meglitinides).
+Metformin alone does not cause hypoglycaemia, but caution is advised when it is used in combination with insulin or other oral antidiabetics (e.g. sulfon ylureas or meglitinides).

-4.5 Interaction with other medicinal products and other forms of interaction

-Concomitant use not recommended:
+(e) Interaction with other medicinal products and other forms of interactions: Concomitant use not recommended:

-Alcohol
+Alcohol:

-Acute alcohol intoxication is associated with an increased risk of lactic acidosis, particularly in case
+Acute alcohol intoxication is associated with an increased risk of lactic acidosis, particularly in case of: